Maverick City Vol. 3 Part 1

 Maverick City Vol. 3 Part 1 is the debut live album by American contemporary worship music collective Maverick City Music, which was released independently on April 17, 2020.
 The featured worship leaders on the album are Chandler Moore, Bri Babineaux, Majesty Rose, KJ Scriven, Amanda Lindsey Cook, Joe L Barnes, Naomi Raine, Alton Eugene, Steffany Gretzinger, Maryanne J. George, and Chris Brown of Elevation Worship.

 The album was supported by the release of "Man of Your Word" and "Promises" as singles.
 "Man of Your Word" went on to become the collective's breakthrough hit, peaking at number 18 on the Hot Christian Songs chart.
 "Promises" also became a hit single, reaching number one on the Hot Christian Songs and Hot Gospel Songs charts, and peaking at number 11 on the Bubbling Under Hot 100 chart.
-Maverick City Vol. 3 Part 1 achieved commercial success in the United States, the album having debuted at number six on Billboard's Top Christian Albums Chart and number two on Top Gospel Albums Chart.
+Maverick City Vol. 3 Part 1 achieved commercial success in the United States, the album having debuted at number six on Billboard's Top Christian Albums Chart and number two on the Top Gospel Albums Chart.
 Maverick City Vol. 3 Part 1 was nominated for the GMA Dove Award for Gospel Worship Album of the Year at the 2020 GMA Dove Awards.
 The album won the Billboard Music Award for Top Gospel Album at the 2021 Billboard Music Awards.